First-Year Applicants

 a.
 YourLastName_JourneyMap - Statement of Intent

 a.
-YourLastName_Statement
+YourLastName_Statement - (Optional) Video Introduction

 File Size and Format:

-- Single Image: no larger than 8.5” x 11” and under 10 Megabytes.
+- Single Image: JPG, PNG, or PDF, Max 8.5” x 11”, under 10 MB each.

-- Statement of Intent: must be a PDF file
+- Statement of Intent: PDF

-Once the ECW is completed, upload the digital files to Slideroom.
+Once the ECW is completed,

 Minor Applicants